 Any foreign-to-foreign merger is subject to merger control in Serbia, as long as any of the turnover thresholds are satisfied.
 A domestic effects doctrine has not yet been adopted by the Commission, although the Competition Act provides that it applies to concentrations which have or might have effects on competition in the territory of Serbia.
-However, the decisional practice so far is not supporting the view that a transaction, besides meeting the thresholds, also needs to have an effect on competition in Serbia in order to trigger a filing obligation.
-Hence, foreign-to-foreign transactions that meet the turnover thresholds trigger a filing obligation in Serbia, and are regularly reviewed by the Commission.
+However, the current decisional practice does not support the view that a transaction (besides meeting the thresholds) also needs to have an effect on competition in Serbia in order to trigger a filing obligation.
+Hence, foreign-to-foreign transactions that meet the turnover thresholds trigger a filing obligation in Serbia, and the Commission regularly reviews them.